 Resin Bonded Stone vs Concrete Surfacing

 Out of all the areas of your home or business, the driveway is the place that receives the most wear and tear.
 With vehicles running over the same patch of ground multiple times a day, there’s no doubt that over time your driveway can become damaged.
-Also, your driveway is the first impression that visitors have of your property, so a presentable, aesthetically-pleasing surfacing finish can make the difference between an industrial and a welcoming appearance.
+Also, your driveway is the first impression that visitors have of your property, so a presentable, aesthetically-pleasing surfacing finish can make the difference between an industrial and a welcoming appearance. we take a look at a popular question of Resin Bonded Stone vs Concrete Surfacing which is better?

 Many people choose concrete to surface their driveways, but is that really the best option?
 In recent times, more people have been turning to resin bonded stone, drawn in by its attractive stone aesthetic and ease of application.
 But which comes out on top?
 Take a look at our guide to resin bonded stone vs concrete surfacing.

 Concrete is well known for its load-bearing strength, making it a common choice for driveways.
-Resin bonded stone is laid over concrete or tarmac, meaning it possesses similar load-bearing properties to concrete, but has the benefit of a more attractive finish.
+Resin-bonded stone is laid over concrete or tarmac, meaning it possesses similar load-bearing properties to concrete, but has the benefit of a more attractive finish.

-Resin bonded stone surfaces are created by applying a layer of resin over an established surface, and then broadcasting aggregates (e.g. stone, gravel) over the top, where they are held onto the surface by the glue-like properties of the resin.
+Resin-bonded stone surfaces are created by applying a layer of resin over an established surface, and then broadcasting aggregates (e.g. stone, gravel) over the top, where they are held onto the surface by the glue-like properties of the resin.
 The benefit of this technique is the speedy setting time; resin bonded surfaces can be used within a matter of hours of being laid, whereas concrete will take closer to a few days to reach its full strength.

 Concrete’s main benefit is that it is a very functional material, but not too aesthetically pleasing.
 Resin bonded surfacing allows you more freedom to select different colours, designs and patterns which can give your driveway a more personal feel.